Pchryssa/STA426Test/README.md

 * (a) Non-Specific innate immunity, a degree of resistance to all infections in general.
 * (b) Specific innate immunity, a resistance to a particular kind of microorganism only.
 As a result, some races, particular individuals or breeds in agriculture do not suffer from certain infectious diseases.

 Adaptive immunity can be sub-divided depending on how the immunity was introduced in 'naturally acquired' through chance contact with a disease-causing agent, whereas 'artificially acquired immunity' develops through [deliberate actions](https://en.wikipedia.org/wiki/Artificial_induction_of_immunity) such as vaccination.
-Both naturally and artificially acquired immunity can be further subdivided depending on whether the host built up immunity itself by antigen as '_active immunity_' and lasts long-term, sometimes lifelong. '_Passive immunity_' is acquired through transfer (injection or infusion) of antibodies or activated T-cells from an immune host; it is short lived—usually lasting only a few months.
+Both naturally and artificially acquired immunity can be further subdivided depending on whether the host built up immunity itself by antigen as '_active immunity_' and lasts long-term, sometimes lifelong. '_[Passive immunity][passive]_' is acquired through transfer (injection or infusion) of antibodies or activated T-cells from an immune host; it is short lived—usually lasting only a few months.
 The diagram below summarizes these divisions of immunity.

 ![](Images/Immunity.png)

 Adaptive immunity can also be divided by the type of immune mediators involved; [humoral immunity](https://en.wikipedia.org/wiki/Humoral_immunity) is the aspect of immunity that is mediated by secreted antibodies, whereas cell mediated immunity involves T-lymphocytes alone.
 Humoral immunity is called active when the organism generates its antibodies, and passive when antibodies are transferred between individuals or species.
 Similarly, [cell-mediated immunity](https://en.wikipedia.org/wiki/Cell-mediated_immunity) is active when the organisms’ T-cells are stimulated, and passive when T cells come from another organism.

-## Passive Immunity
+## [Passive Immunity][passive]

 ### **Naturally acquired passive immunity**